 Results

+The construct of access to medical care was defined as a response to either item ‘delay getting medical care due to COVID-19 for the last 4 weeks’ or ‘Not getting medical care due to COVID-19 for the last 4 weeks’.
 We conducted cross sectional analyses within respondents who responded to “delay or not to getting medical care due to COVID-19 for the last 4 weeks” from week 1, week 6, week 13, week 18, week 23 and week 28.
 Weighted response rates ranged from 3.8% to 9.2%.

-We analyzed changes between groups, ages, education, gender and weeks, from week 1 to week 28 using generalized linear models.
-Interaction between week and groups were also tested.
+Changes between groups with regard to age, education, gender and week, from week 1 to week 28, were analyzed using generalized linear models.
+Interactions between week and groups were also tested.

-Of all 418,221 unique responses, 24 percent of response suggested they did not get or delay getting medical care due to COVID-19 pandemic in the week of 28 (April 14, 2021), declined from 42% in the first week of April 23, 2020 when the survey started (p<0.001).
+Of all 418,221 unique responses, 24 percent of respondents suggested they did not get or delayed getting medical care due to the COVID-19 pandemic during the week of 28 (April 14, 2021), which declined from 42% in the first week of April 23, 2020 when the survey was initiated (p<0.001).

-Figure 1 is the trend of proportion of people chose delayed getting medical support or did not get medical support due to COVID-19 since 2020 April 23 to 2021 April 14.
+Figure 1 presents the trend of the proportion of people who chose to delay accessing medical support or did not get medical support due to COVID-19 since 2020 April 23 to 2021 April 14.
 Six waves of data were used to see the overall trends.

 Figure 1

-Six waves of data were analyzed from week1 to week 28, results showed women, younger individuals, Hispanic descents and mixed races, experienced higher rates of delaying or not getting proper medical care during COVID-19.
+Six waves of data were analyzed from week 1 to week 28.
+Results showed that women, younger individuals, Hispanic descendants and those identifying as mixed race, experienced higher rates of delaying or not accessing medical care during COVID-19.

-Table 2 provides generalized linear model with gamma distribution and a log link function.
+Table 2 provides the generalized linear model, with a gamma distribution and a log link function.

-Although responses suggested delayed or did not get medical support during COVID is significantly decreased, women (mean = 39.7, SE= 0.26) have more difficulty getting medical support compared to men (mean= 32.8, SE =0.22), younger adults (18-29 years old) have higher percentage of responding delaying and not getting medical support (mean=37.1,SE=1.41), compared with elder group who are older than 80 years old (mean = 25.8, SE=0.98).
-Hispanic/Latino (mean = 40.3, SE= 1.39) have higher proportion of getting medical care than White(mean = 35.3, SE= 1.22), Black (mean = 36.1, SE= 1.25 ) and Asians (mean = 35.3, SE= 1.39).
-People with high school diploma or GED subgroup is more likely to (mean = 32.02, SE= 0.85) to get medical care than who has bachelor’s degrees or higher (mean = 37.69, SE = 1.00).
-Week 18, 23 and 28 are significantly different reduction from week 1, whereas week 6 and week 13 had no significant decrease on the proportion of people do not get medical support.
+Although responses suggest a significant decrease in those who delayed or did not access medical support during COVID-19, women (mean = 39.7, SE= 0.26) were found to have more difficulty obtaining medical support compared to men (mean= 32.8, SE =0.22).
+Further, younger adults (18-29 years of age) were found to have a higher percentage of delaying and not accessing medical support (mean=37.1,SE=1.41), compared with the older cohort (older than 80 years of age) (mean = 25.8, SE=0.98).
+Hispanic/Latino respondents (mean = 40.3, SE= 1.39) were found to have a higher proportion of accessing medical care than White respondents (mean = 35.3, SE= 1.22), Black (mean = 36.1, SE= 1.25 ) and Asians (mean = 35.3, SE= 1.39).
+Respondents with a high school diploma or GED were more likely to obtain medical care (mean = 32.02, SE= 0.85) than those with a bachelor’s degree or higher (mean = 37.69, SE = 1.00).

+Medical care access during weeks 18, 23 and 28 were found to be significantly reduced from week 1, whereas weeks 6 and 13 had no significant decrease in the proportion of people who did not receive medical support.
 Generalized linear model with an interaction term week*subgroup were tested.
-No significant interaction was found.
+No significant interactions were found.

 Figure 2